supabase/wrappers/README.md

 ## Limitations

 - Windows is not supported, that limitation inherits from [pgx](https://github.com/tcdi/pgx).
-- Currently only supports PostgreSQL v14.
+- Currently only supports PostgreSQL v14 and v15.

 ## Contribution